-The Meeting's decisions shall be taken by the favourable vote of a majority of the capital present or represented.
-This is without prejudice to those cases in which the law or the present articles of association stipulate a greater majority and, in particular, when shareholders are present who represent less than fifty percent of the subscribed voting capital; decisions relating to the matters referred to at Article 194 of the Corporations Law shall require the favourable vote of two-thirds of the share capital present or represented at the Meeting in order to be valid.
+The Meeting's decisions shall be taken by the favourable vote of a simple majority of the votes of the shareholders present or represented at the Meeting, and a resolution shall be deemed adopted where it obtains more votes for than against of the capital present or represented.
+This is without prejudice to those cases in which the law or the present articles of association stipulate a greater majority.
+In particular, for the adoption of the resolutions referred to in article 194 of the Corporate Enterprises Law, if the capital present or represented exceeds fifty percent, it shall suffice for the resolution to be adopted by an absolute majority, except when, on second call, shareholders are present who represent twenty-five percent or more of the subscribed voting capital without reaching fifty percent, in which case the favourable vote of two-thirds of the share capital present or represented at the Meeting shall be necessary.